hradave/MSc_Thesis/README.md

 # MSc_Thesis
-Master Thesis at Linköping University
+Master Thesis at Linköping University (732A64)

+Classification of brain tumor types in weakly annotated histopathology images with deep learning